With over 1 billion (yes, billion) views, this viral TikTok feta pasta is one of the world’s most successful food trends.

 The answer is a big fat YES!

-But don’t take my word for it.
-Instead, try this recipe for TikTok feta pasta and see for yourself just how spectacularly delicious it is.
+Don’t take my word for it.
+Instead, try this recipe for baked feta pasta and see for yourself just how spectacular it is.

 Oh, and did I mention that it’s super easy to recreate at home?
 Yeah, this baked pasta recipe is a definite must-make!